Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 **The Explorer page won't connect or the browser is blocking the endpoint**

 Refer to [Connect to your cluster on Service Fabric Explorer](#connect-to-your-cluster-on-service-fabric-explorer).

+If you're unable to get any information from the Explorer, there are also cluster logs that can be downloaded from one of the storage accounts that was deployed with the ARM template.
+These logs are composed of large text files that are very dense, but they can contain information about cluster failures that may help to diagnose problems.

+- First, go to the resource group containing the Service Fabric cluster in the Azure Portal.
+- Open up the storage account that's dedicated to logs.
+Its name matches `supportLogStorageAccountName` from `arm-templates/cluster.parameters.json`.
+- Open the page of containers in the account.
+There should be a container with a name indicating that it contains cluster logs.
+- Open the logs container.
+There should be a number of `.dtr` files.
+Each of these is a log file for a particular time range.
+- Download a log file from a time when the cluster should have been attempting to run the test application.
+- Open the log file locally using a text reader like Notepad (you may need to unzip it from a compressed folder first).
+- Search for phrases that may be associated with an application event or failure.
+For example, you may want to search for the string "error" and iterate through instances until an event suggests that it was associated with the test application.